Melapress/wp-security-audit-log/readme.txt

 * User & role of the user who did the change,
 * Source IP address from where the change happened.

-Refer to [WordPress Audit Log Alerts](https://www.wpsecurityauditlog.com/support-documentation/list-wordpress-audit-trail-alerts/) for a complete list of all the changes the WP Security Audit Log can keep a record of.
+Refer to [WordPress Activity Log Events](https://www.wpsecurityauditlog.com/support-documentation/list-wordpress-audit-trail-alerts/) for a complete list of all the changes the WP Security Audit Log can keep a record of.

 ### Extend the Functionality of the WP Security Audit Log Plugin
 <strong>[Upgrade to WP Security Audit Log Premium](https://www.wpsecurityauditlog.com/premium-features/)</strong> to: